Frequently Asked Questions

 No. The CDC states that someone with a previous positive test does not need a repeat test for at least three months and that people can continue to test positive for up to three months after diagnosis and not be infectious to others.
 Cadets presenting with symptoms of an illness within three months post-test are evaluated and treated for the most-likely illness.
 Several illnesses mirror COVID-19 symptoms (influenza, streptococcal pharyngitis, several viral illnesses, respiratory allergies, post-COVID loss of taste/smell, etc.).
 After three months, we perform COVID-19 tests as well as strep tests, flu tests, etc. and treat cadets appropriately.

 How many cases are on campus?
 Is The Citadel tracking cases?

 Yes, The Citadel has developed a tracker that will be updated daily, Monday-Friday.
 Click here to be directed to the tracker.

 What cleaning and safety measures are being taken to ensure cadet/student safety?

-- All flat surfaces are to be disinfected everyday by Citadel Custodial Staff.
+- All flat surfaces are to be disinfected by Citadel Custodial Staff

 - Disinfection solution in spray bottles with disposable towels are made available to wipe down surfaces at the end of class or as needed.